27 Apr 2023

 The safest option is to lock down your profiles and stop posting until you resolve your claim.
 It’s also good to caution friends and family about what they say or share about you online.
 Their posts could appear in court, too.
 It is always best to err on the side of caution and refrain from using social media when you have a personal injury claim.
 If you have questions about social media usage while in a personal injury lawsuit, you can get reliable answers from a personal injury attorney in Queens.

-Get the Help You Need from Our Experienced Personal Injury Lawyers
+Get the Help You Need from Our Experienced Queens Personal Injury Lawyers

 If you have grounds for a personal injury claim, the proper legal representation can increase your chances of obtaining the compensation you need for your losses.
 At The Tadchiev Law Firm, P.C., our injury attorneys are highly experienced and ready to guide you through the legal process from start to finish.

-Our team of New York injury lawyers has the knowledge and experience to build a strong case on your behalf.
+Our team of Queens personal injury lawyers has the knowledge and experience to build a strong case on your behalf.
 We offer our clients personal attention and aggressive advocacy in our pursuit of maximum compensation on their behalf.
 We don’t charge a legal fee unless we secure compensation for you.
 Our clients don’t have to worry about the expense of standing up for their rights.

 Ready to find out what an experienced Queens personal injury lawyer can do for you?
 Then contact us today for a free legal consultation and learn what your case could be worth.